 Mostly sympathetic witnesses who also witnessed him threatening her.
-Faz is probably on his dad’s side, but he seems also the kind who would respond to a question of ‘did he threaten her’ with ‘yeah, but only because the bitch wouldn’t listen’.
+Faz is probably on his dad’s side, but he seems also the kind who would respond to a question of ‘did he threaten her’ with ‘yeah, but only because the bongo wouldn’t listen’.

 Y’know…I wonder if this arc is the end for Amazi-girl.
 Getting to actually beat the crap out of her dad might mean she doesn’t need to sublimate the issues any more.